 Dale Rogers Training Center (DRTC) is the oldest and largest community vocational training and employment center for people with disabilities in Oklahoma.
-With multiple locations in Oklahoma, DRTC trains or employs more than 1,000 people with disabilities per year.
+With multiple locations in Oklahoma, DRTC trains or employs approximately 1,000 people with disabilities per year.
 Visit us online: DRTC.org.